Transurethral Water Vapor Thermal Therapy for Benign Prostatic Hyperplasia

 - Other minimally invasive procedures

-The general outcomes of interest are symptoms, functional outcomes, QOL, retreatment rates, and treatment-related morbidity.
+The general outcomes of interest are symptoms, functional outcomes, quality of life, retreatment rates, and treatment-related morbidity.

-QOL is assessed with various scales including the IPSS-QOL.
+Quality of life is assessed with various scales including the IPSS-QoL.

 Erectile and ejaculatory function is assessed in sexually active men only.
 Scales include the International Index of Erectile Function and the Mase Sexual Health Questionnaire.